In Vitro Biomechanical Evaluation Of A Novel Minimally Invasive Sacroiliac Joint Fixation Device

 Digital Object Identifier (DOI)

 Cross, William W.; Berven, Sigurd H.; Slater, Nick; Lehrman, Jennifer N.; Newcomb, Anna G.U.S.; and Kelly, Brian P., "In Vitro Biomechanical Evaluation Of A Novel Minimally Invasive Sacroiliac Joint Fixation Device" (2018).
-Neurobiology.
+Translational Neuroscience.
 117.